Centre of Levač

 ABOVE: Foundations of the medieval church

-Županjevac experienced its peak immediately after the Battle of Kosovo, serving as a residence for the highest Serbian nobility, including Princess Milica.
-The only historical document that mentions Županjevac is a 1398 charter issued by Princess Milica, by then the nun Evgenija.
-In this charter, composed in the Monastery of Županjevac, she returned previously confiscated estates to the Hilandar Monastery.
-It is also assumed that she resided in the town a decade earlier during the construction of the Ljubostinja Monastery.
-According to belief, Princess Milica built her endowment on the former lands of a certain župan Nikola, although it is unclear which župan this refers to.
-Some evidence suggests it may have been Nikola Altomanović, a powerful nobleman from the Vojinović family, whose territories stretched from Rudnik in the north to the Adriatic Sea in the south.
-The significance of medieval Županjevac is further emphasised by the fact that, upon their arrival in Serbia in 1398, the relics of Saint Petka were at first kept in this town before being transferred to the royal church of Lazarica in Kruševac. Županjevac likely fell during Sultan Musa’s campaign in 1413, when the nearby fortresses of Lipovac, Bovan, and Stalać were destroyed, while the capital of Kruševac was besieged.
-It is believed that this event marked the end of life in Županjevac.
+Županjevac reached its zenith immediately after the Battle of Kosovo, serving as a residence for the highest echelons of Serbian nobility, including Princess Milica.
+The only historical document that references Županjevac is a charter issued in 1398 by Princess Milica, who had by then been ordained as Sister Evgenija.
+In this charter, composed at the Monastery of Županjevac, she returned previously confiscated estates to the Hilandar Monastery.
+It is also believed that she resided in the town a decade earlier during the construction of the Ljubostinja Monastery.
+According to tradition, Princess Milica established her endowment on the former lands of a certain župan named Nikola, although it remains unclear which župan this refers to.
+Some evidence suggests it may have been Nikola Altomanović, a powerful nobleman from the Vojinović family, whose territories extended from Rudnik in the north to the Adriatic Sea in the south.
+The significance of Županjevac is further underscored by the fact that, upon their arrival in Serbia in 1398, the relics of Saint Petka were initially housed in this town before being transferred to the royal church of Lazarica in Kruševac. Županjevac likely fell during Sultan Musa’s campaign in 1413, when the nearby fortresses of Lipovac, Bovan, and Stalać were destroyed and the capital of Kruševac was besieged.
+This event is believed to have marked the end of life in Županjevac.

 ABOVE: Detail of the medieval wall with gravestones of a recent date

-Today, the site of the Županjevac town reveals clearly visible and, in some areas, well-preserved remains of the medieval fortress and monastery.
-The fortification had an irregular oval layout dictated by the contours of the hilltop on which it was constructed.
+Today, the site of the town of Županjevac reveals clearly visible and, in some areas, well-preserved remains of a medieval fortress and monastery.
+The fortification features an irregular oval layout, shaped by the contours of the hilltop on which it was constructed.
 The remnants of two circular towers can still be seen at its prominent northwest and south corners.
-Amid them stood a rectangular entrance tower, accessible by a pathway.
-The massive walls, up to three meters thick, were built using irregularly shaped pieces of broken stone set in lime mortar.
-Within the fortress, at the plateau’s centre, stood a monastery church dating from the 13th to the 15th centuries, along with various auxiliary buildings.
-Only the foundations and lower wall segments of the church, the residential premises, and the economic structures remain, while some sections of the rampart are preserved to a height of over two meters.
+Between them stood a rectangular entrance tower, accessible via a pathway.
+The massive walls, measuring up to three meters thick, were built using irregularly shaped pieces of broken stone set in lime mortar.
+Within the fortress, at the centre of the plateau, stood a monastery church dating from the 13th to the 15th centuries, along with various auxiliary buildings.
+Only the foundations and lower wall segments of the church, the residential quarters, and the economic structures remain, while some sections of the rampart are preserved to a height of over two meters.
 According to some accounts, the fortress had two entrances: a main gate to the south and a postern gate to the north.
 Adjacent to the foundations of the ruined medieval church, on its southern side, the present-day Church of St. Elijah the Prophet was built in 1851, followed later by monuments commemorating those who fell in the two World Wars.

 List o References